You’d think every American has dental coverage of some sort. But, nope, that’s not true.

 Medicare, Medicaid, PACE, and other government programs are great ways to get coverage on dental.

 But the biggest problem with these programs is that they’re super specific about who does and does not qualify.
 You need to fit a niche of the population in order to reap the rewards.

 That’s why dental discount plans are another great option to think about.
 Anyone can qualify, regardless of pre-existing conditions, previous dental health history, and current health.
 And these plans can save you up to 60% on any dental service.

 You can use a dental discount plan as either a substitute for the aforementioned options, or you can use it supplementally.
-So really, regardless of your current coverage, you may want to check out the available discount plans.
+So really, regardless of your current coverage, you may want to check out the Authority Dental discount dental plan.

 - Original Medicare Coverage has two parts: Part A (hospital coverage) and Part B (medical coverage) — these can help pay dental care in case of emergency